toddnni/pe-automation-demo-2024/README.md

         --set azureTenantID=$TENANT \
         --set azureClientID=$USER_ASSIGNED_CLIENT_ID \
         --set useWorkloadIdentityAuth=true \
-        --set crdPattern='resources.azure.com/*;dbforpostgresql.azure.com/*;managedidentity.azure.com/*;documentdb.azure.com/*'
+        --set crdPattern='resources.azure.com/*;dbforpostgresql.azure.com/*;managedidentity.azure.com/*'

+Shell operator.

-First, generate a GitHub personal access token (PAT) with minimal permissions for the repository you want to access.
+Generate a GitHub personal access token (PAT) with minimal permissions for the repository you want to access.
 Make sure the token has access to:

 - https://github.com/settings/personal-access-tokens/
 - limit to the specific repository
 - contents (write, needs for branches)
 - PRs (write)

-Install (token will be needed here)
+Install, replace the token here

     export GITHUB_TOKEN=github_pat_XXXX
     # You potentially need to edit the `network-glue/repo-url` as there is my repository hardcoded